 They stared at each other for a moment before Shannon added, “Since it’s your case, I guess you’ll have to ask the nurses.
 And sooner rather than later so the bed doesn’t get lost.
 I’ll make sure we don’t disturb anything in case Autumn uncovers something criminal.”

 What Shannon wasn’t saying was that there was no way he’d leave me alone.
 I was getting better at extracting myself from nasty recurring imprints, but he remembered too vividly how an overdose of imprints less than two months ago had robbed me of my ability altogether.
 It was why I’d taken to wearing gloves when I wasn’t reading imprints.

 Quincy glanced my way.
 “Don’t finish before I get back.
 I want to see this imprint thing at work.”

-“After we’re finished, we should probably block off the room until we have the autopsy results anyway,” Shannon added.
-“Just in case CSI needs to go over it.”
+“After we’re finished, we should probably block off the room until we have the autopsy results,” Shannon added.
+“Just in case CSI ends up needing to go over it.”

 “I still say the death was probably due to a clerical error.”
 Quincy started for the door.
 “But we can do that.”

 “I’ll need to check with a nurse also before looking at the empty syringes,” I said, motioning to the red disposal unit.